19 products

 Sort by:

-This is a perfectly fossilized and highly polished natural Ammonite from Morocco which is perfect for gift giving to a new fossil collector.
+This is a perfectly fossilized and highly polished natural Ammonite from Morocco, which is perfect for gift giving to a new fossil collector.
 Ammonites are perhaps the most widely known fossil, possessing the typically ribbed spiral-form shell.
 These creatures lived in the seas between 240 - 65 million years ago, when they became extinct along with the dinosaurs.
 They belong to a group of predators known as cephalopods, which includes their living relatives the octopus, squid, cuttlefish and nautilus.
+It is probably going to be one of the rarest collection item you'll ever own.
 These are perfect if you make jewelry and similar crafts or as a fossil collection item.
-They average 25 to 50 grams in weight and between 30 and 50 mm in length.

-This is a lovely fossilized, and highly polished natural Orthoceras from Morocco.
-It measures 43x13 mm and weighs 6.1 grams.
+This a lovely pair of fossilized, and highly polished natural Orthoceras from Morocco.
+They measure 37x11 mm each and have a total weight of 7.7 grams.
 Orthoceras ("straight horn") is a genus of extinct cephalopod.
 This genus is sometimes called Orthoceratites.
 Note it is sometimes misspelled as Orthocera, Orthocerus or Orthoceros.
 Orthoceras are common fossils and have been found on many continents, including the Americas, Africa, Europe and Asia.
 They are dated to the lower Ordovician to Triassic ages (500 to 190 millions years ago).
 They belong to a group of predators known as cephalopods, which includes their living relatives the octopus, squid, cuttlefish and nautilus.

 Orthoceras fossils are great as a collectors item or can be used for jewelry making.